AdityaVG13/Twist-Stuff/README.md

 To add it to your pack:

-First, click the blue `<> CODE` button and download the ZIP
+First, click the blue `<> CODE` button and download the ZIP If your GT:NH version is 2.8.0,please use 2.8.0 branch.

 1. Go to configs
 2. Navigate to the betterquesting folder